FuyaKoshiro/chat_app/README.md

 # Simple Chat App using React & Firebase

 ### About
-This is a practice project to understand React and Firebase with Google authentification.
+This is a practice project to understand React and Firebase with Google authentication.

 ### Prerequisites
 Node.js: v20.0.0 </br>